-If there is no indication of a previous HAIL activity (or the potential for it) in the council records, then the NES does not apply, and any planned development activity can be carried out as a permitted activity.
+If there is no indication of a previous HAIL activity (or the potential for it) in the council records, then the NES does not apply, and any planned development activity can be carried out as a permitted activity with regard to land contamination.

-A PSI is required if you want to subdivide or change land use as a permitted activity, and the PSI must conclude that the activity is highly unlikely to pose a risk to human health if done.
+For land that has had HAIL activity, a PSI is required if you want to subdivide or change land use as a permitted activity, and the PSI must conclude that the activity is highly unlikely to pose a risk to human health if done.